rcav/rcav/wp-content/plugins/wpdbspringclean/readme.txt

 == Changelog ==

+= 1.6 =
+* Improved the way in which the "plugins" directories are retrieved when searching.
+The plugin will now also work correctly for instances where people may have moved the "wp-contents" directory.

 = 1.5 =
 * Corrected a mistake in the logic which was automatically performing an unused table search when plugin was installed for the first time
 * fixed bug where deletion of tables using bulk delete was not working properly